MRCIEU/CheckSumStats/README.md

 #> [1] 1064   19
 ```

 1064 SNPs were extracted.
-Its useful to clump the results to ensure independence and for speed.
+It's useful to clump the results to ensure independence amongst SNPs and to speed up subsequent QC checks.
 We call the ieugwasr package to perform the clumping.

 ``` r